 Most generator companies supply you with average charge times for common appliances.

 This will help you better understand how long you can expect your refrigerator to run while using your solar generator.

-Depending on what you will be using it for emergency use, tailgating, camping, etc, find a generator that will run your refrigerator for the time period you are needing.
+Depending on what you will be using it for (emergency use, tailgating, camping, etc.), find a generator that will run your refrigerator for the time period you require.

 If you plan on using a solar generator to power a fridge during a power outage, I suggest moving your most perishable foods to a smaller fridge (if you have one) and powering it with your solar generator.

-You will get more charge time this way and keep your food cooler for longer.
-If you are unable to use a smaller fridge, limit the amount of times your refrigerator is opened to keep as much cool air in the fridge as possible.
+You will get more charge time and keep your food cooler for longer.
+If you are unable to use a smaller fridge, limit the number of times your refrigerator is opened to keep as much cool air in the fridge as possible.

 This will maximize your solar generator usage and help you get the most time out of a single charge.

 As a point of reference, you can use the following averages to estimate wattage usage on popular refrigerators:

 - 4.4 CuFt Mini Fridge: 228 kWh